 Implementation of this idea, however, requires care.
-We find that a naive implementation can lead to corruption of the initial seed noise, moving it away from the manifold of acceptable initial seed noises.
-To prevent this, we mask out gradient updates to unobserved data points, \ie, masked pixels.
+We find that a naive implementation can lead to corruption of the initial noise sample, moving it away from the manifold of acceptable samples.
+To prevent this, we constrain gradient updates to observed data points only, \ie, the unmasked pixels in inpainting.
 We further find that the robustness of our method allows it to operate purely in latent space with simple nearest-neighbor fills for the masked regions when encoding masked images to the latent space.

 To demonstrate the effectiveness of our method, we evaluate our method on three standard inpainting datasets: \ffhq, \divtwok, and \brushbench, each with different types of masks.
 On all three datasets, we outperform the state of the art in SSIM~\cite{wang2004ssim} and LPIPS~\cite{zhang2018unreasonableeffectivenessdeepfeatures} perceptual metrics, and Fr\'echet Inception Distance (FID)~\cite{NIPS2017_8a1d6947}.
 Our method is also often preferable in human preference scores such as HPS v2~\cite{wu2023humanpreferencescorev2} in terms of aesthetics.